 Built a fire protection services firm from concept to successful acquisition.
 This wasn't just business growth—it was market transformation.
 We didn't just serve clients; we became trusted advisors to Fortune 500 companies, managing their most critical compliance needs.

 The numbers tell the story: 0 to 2,000+ annual risk assessments.
-0 to 12 team members.
+0 to 12 teams.
 0 to acquisition by a national leader.
 But the real achievement?
 Building systems so robust that our 80% reduction in client violations became the industry benchmark.

 Transforming ambitious ideas into executable strategies.
 Building roadmaps that connect today's resources to tomorrow's opportunities.